nhsx/au-data-engineering/docs/source/adfpipelines.rst

   :alt: ForEach loop activities within pipeline *Figure 2: ForEach loop activities within pipeline*

-Pipeline to stage data (.csv files) from a time-stamped folders in Azure Datalake blob storage to multiple tables in an Azure SQL database.
+Pipeline to stage data (`.csv` files) from a time-stamped folders in Azure Datalake blob storage to multiple tables in an Azure SQL database.

- 1. Lookup the JSON configuration file for this pipeline.
+ 1. Lookup the `.json` configuration file for this pipeline.
  2. Set the file system.
  3. Set an ``array`` variable containing the list of stored procedures and tables to which processed data is to be staged.
  4. For each element in the list the ForEach loop: